Herbert Vigar

 Herbert Evelyn Vigar (29 November 1883 – 27 October 1946) was an English footballer from 1898 to 1904, and a first-class cricketer active from 1906 to 1911 who played for Surrey.
 He was born and died in Redhill.
-He played as a wicket-keeper, and served as understudy to Herbert Strudwick.
+He played as a wicket-keeper, and served as understudy to Bert Strudwick.

 Football career

 Vigar "had a distinguished career both as a cricketer and a footballer", though he was noted to have "made the greatest name for himself" as a cricketer.
 Vigar first played football for Redhill Star, where his brother Fred was a prominent member of the team.
 At the age of 15, Vigar joined the team, which had just lost four straight matches, and helped lead them to a win over a strong opponent.
 He was nicknamed "the Midget", a name which followed him in his career.
 An 1899 game report noted that Vigar was "as good as ever on the left, notwithstanding the close attention paid [him].
 It was by splendid work that the Star 'midget' scored the only goal of the match".
 Turning professional, Vigar played for Wales, and then for several seasons for Norwich City F.C.
 He retired from the football due to ankle injuries from a Southern League match at Brighton.